GlobalWebIndex/challenge-elm/README.md

 Hello!
 Welcome to the Elm Challenge.

-This repository contains requirements definition of a project used for job applications on a **position of [Elm](https://elm-lang.org/)/[JavaScript](https://www.javascript.com/) developer**.
+This repository contains requirements definition of a project used for job applications on a **position of an [Elm](https://elm-lang.org/) developer**.
 The challenge consists of two parts, where **only the first part is required**.
-Whole assignment is based on a real part of our production app.
+The whole assignment is based on a real part of our production app.
 However, since there is a lot of domain specific knowledge required for most parts of our system and we are aware of the fact that most of this logic might be confusing to newcomers, we've tried to pick a task which doesn't require any specific insight and removed all parts which might be possibly confusing to pick up.
-Thanks to this, this project can be used as a general challenge to build an HTML app in Elm.
+Thanks to this, this project can be used as a general challenge to build an Elm app.

 ## Position Description

-In its essence, GlobalWebIndex is a data company and our primary way how we deliver all our datasets to clients is PRO Platform – our proprietary web interface for our analytical engine.
+In its essence, GlobalWebIndex is a data company and our primary way how we deliver all our datasets to clients is the PRO Platform – our web application interface to our backend analytical engine.

-Praised and used by the world's largest organizations, PRO Platform enables our clients to cut through our data using custom audiences, segmentations and modular charting library.
+Praised and used by the world's largest organizations, the PRO Platform enables our clients to cut through our data using custom audiences, segmentations and modular charting library.

 You will be part of our PRO Platform team and will be jointly responsible for pushing the development of the platform forward.
 Day-to-day this involves new feature engineering, reviewing and discussing code of your colleagues and discussing the design decisions with the wider technical leadership team.

-- Ideate, brainstorm and implement new components and features using JavaScript, Elm or Ruby, if you fancy getting your hands on backend code.
+- Ideate, brainstorm and implement new components and features using Elm.
 - Develop the project codebase, with the focus on long-term maintenance – we look for people who really care about the quality as a day-to-day routine.
 - Think forward and propose innovative approaches, which can push the project to the next level.
 We like to discuss things so you’ll be expected to demonstrate conclusive arguments and get a buy in from the whole team.